CGI-FR/IoT-Hub-Portal/README.md

 - You must have an Azure subscription.
 Get an [Azure Free account](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/) to get started.

+## Documentation

+Our documentation is present at github page: [https://michelin.github.io/i4i-iot-hub-portal/](https://michelin.github.io/i4i-iot-hub-portal/).

-# Known Issues and Limitations
+## Known Issues and Limitations

 Refer to [Known Issues](knownissues) for known issues, gotchas and limitations.